scic/tech-radar/README.md

 ## Build with your own data

-Edit the content in the generator file called **radarDataGen.js** then run it:

-    node radarDataGen.js

-This will update the radarData.js file in the application.
+The content of the radar is located in the app/scripts/services/radarData.js file in the application.
+Change it to your likings.